FAQ

 Does Your Law Office Accept Walk-in Appointments?

-When our attorneys are not working directly with a client, they are probably in a courtroom or mediation litigating or arguing for them.
-We are usually not freely available in our office to accept walk-in appointments.
+When our attorneys are not working directly with a client, they are often in court, negotiating, or taking depositions.
+We are usually not available in our office to accept walk-in appointments.

 -